The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 - Permit fees for the charger installation

-What does not qualify:
+What did not qualify:

 - General electrical work not directly related to the charger